istio/istio.io/content/en/docs/ops/telemetry/in-proxy-service-telemetry/index.md

 {{< warning >}}

-This release doesn't focus on performance optimization for this functionality.
-We are working on several performance-related improvements for this experimental feature.
+As this work is currently experimental, our primary focus has been on establishing the base functionality.
+We have identified several performance optimizations based on our initial experimentation, and expect to continue to improve the performance and scalability of this feature as it develops.

-We won't consider this feature for promotion to **Beta** or **Stable** [status](/about/feature-stages/#feature-phase-definitions) until we realize our performance goals.
+We won't consider this feature for promotion to **Beta** or **Stable** [status](/about/feature-stages/#feature-phase-definitions) until performance and scalability assessments and improvements have been made.

 The performance of your mesh depends on your configuration.
 To learn more, see our [performance best practices post](/blog/2019/performance-best-practices/).

 {{< /warning >}}

+Here's what we've measured so far:

 - All new filters together use 10% less CPU resources for the `istio-proxy` containers than the Mixer filter.
 - The new filters add ~5ms P90 latency at 1000 rps compared to Envoy proxies configured with no telemetry filters.
 - If you are using `istio-telemetry` solely to generate service-level metrics, the `istio-telemetry` deployment can be switched off.
 This should save ~0.5 vCPU per 1000 rps of mesh traffic.
 This also halves the CPU consumed by Istio while collecting Istio [standard metrics](/docs/reference/config/policy-and-telemetry/metrics/).

 ## Known limitations